cerner/terra-toolkit/docs/guides/TerraToolkitUpgradeGuide-v5.0.0-part1.md

 ## Nightwatch

 The nightwatch utility and peer dependencies have been removed in this toolkit release.
 Be sure to remove the `nightwatch` dev-dependency in your project, if it exists.

+## NEXT: Upgrade to Toolkit v5
+See Part 2 for more information on the step-by-step dependency and script changes for terra-toolkit v5.